hassio-addons/addon-wireguard/README.md

 anytime receive traffic from a peer, and it is behind NAT, the interface might benefit from having a persistent keepalive interval of 25 seconds.

-If set to 0 or "off", this option is disabled.

-By default or when unspecified, this option is off.
+By default or when unspecified, this option is set to 25 seconds.
+This is different from the WireGuard default, since the use case for this add-on is most likely to be installed in home setups behind a NAT.

-Most users will not need this.
+If set to "off", this option is disabled.

 ### Option: `peers.endpoint` _(optional)_